 On the roof of the building, there is also a terraced garden.

 The Isle of Dogs area has no shortage of developments — there is everything from waterside terraces to 50+ storey skyscrapers.

 Something that not all new developments in the area get right is creating a welcoming family feel.
 Glistening white marble and ultra-quiet — albeit impressive — entrance hallways might work for a lot of younger city workers, but provide less appeal to families with small children.

 Ability Place manages to get a great balance between offering luxury, but also being welcoming to families — and pets!
-Located further south on the peninsula than some developments looked at here, it is accessible but also in slightly more residential area.
+One of the first pet-friendly developments near Canary Wharf, Ability Place is located further south on the peninsula from the financial estate, striking a balance between accessibility and a slightly more residential area.

 Residents are allowed pets, with green space nearby behind neighbouring Lincoln Plaza, and access to Mudchute farm only a short 10-minute walk away too.
 There are several children’s play areas in the vicinity, one around 200 m the south of the building and also across the road next to Maine Tower.